packetsss/Canvas-Calendar-to-Google-Calendar/README.md

 - import `optimized_calendar.ics` to a calendar of your choice (preferably Google Calendar)
 ## Features
 ### Remove all redundant canvas events:
-- We don't like Office Hours bunch up in out Calendar!
+- We don't like Office Hours bunch up in our Calendar!
-- So we get rid of them all!!

 ### Optimized event names:
 Note: Examples below are real courses.